 The thing is, I can’t count the number of women I know who have a glass of wine every night around 5 or 6pm, maybe while preparing dinner or having dinner.
-Putting aside the fact that I don’t think people should drink around their children repeatedly, drinking every day is both physically and emotionally harmful to your health.
+Putting aside the fact that I don’t think people should drink around their children repeatedly and/or excessively, drinking every day is both physically and emotionally harmful to your health.

 We have all read studies showing that one glass of red wine a night is actually good for your health, but let’s be honest, there are many people who can stop at one glass if they are drinking wine every night.

 I’m not here to judge anyone for excessive drinking, only to help.
 I understand how stressful it is to go through a divorce, so if you need some wine on some rough nights, by all means, enjoy a glass or two.
 Also, what happens is, when people get separated, they start to socialize a lot and go on dates, both which involves drinking.
 So, that might cause someone to drink more than they did in their old lifestyle.